 The gap in polar icebreaking capacity has resulted in a lack of at-sea time for crews and senior personnel and a corresponding gap in training and leadership.
 In addition to providing multi-mission capability and intrinsic mobility, a helicopter-capable surface unit would eliminate the need for acquiring an expensive shore-based infrastructure that may only be needed on a seasonal or occasional basis.
 The most capable surface unit would be a polar icebreaker.
 Polar icebreakers can transit safely in a variety of ice conditions and have the endurance to operate far from logistics bases.
 The Coast Guard's polar icebreakers have conducted a wide range of planned and unscheduled Coast Guard missions in the past.
+Polar icebreakers possess the ability to carry large numbers of passengers, cargo, boats, and helicopters.
 Polar icebreakers also have substantial command, control, and communications capabilities.
 The flexibility and mobility of polar icebreakers would assist the Coast Guard in closing future mission performance gaps effectively....